2022 Ischia landslide: Landslide

-More than 209 more evacuated from the area where the landslide occurred.
+More than 209 evacuated from the area where the landslide occurred.
 The torrential rain damaged cars, buildings, and roads.
 Over seventy firefighters contributed to the search and rescue of civilians on the island.
 Many worked by hand or with shovels as excavators could not be brought in immediately.
 Electricity had been cut off in the area and about 30 families were stuck in their homes in Lacco Ameno.

 Victims

 Twelve people were killed during the landslide, including four children.
 One victim was found dead in the immediate aftermath, six others were found dead the next day, another two days later, three more five days later, and another ten days later.
 The victims were identified as two brothers and a sister (aged 11, 16 and 6) and their parents (aged 37 and 31); a couple aged 32 and 30 and their 22-day-old baby; a 31-year-old woman and her 31-year-old male partner; a 58-year-old Bulgarian woman; and a 31-year-old woman.
 Around 230 residents of the island were displaced.